yellowbluesky/PixivforMuzei3/README.md

 Pixiv plugin for the new Muzei 3 API

 Inspired by [Pixiv for Muzei](https://github.com/dahlia/muzei-pixiv), the aim of this app is to extend functionality and improve usability.

-All SNI bypass capability was contributed by [Notsfsssf](https://github.com/Notsfsssf), author of [Pix-EzViewer](https://github.com/Notsfsssf/Pix-ezviewer)

 Features
   - Can pull artworks from a variety of sources: